 - Loss of body control

 Both alcohol and nitrous oxide depresses the central nervous system (CNS) — slowing your breathing.
 Thus, it increases the risk of overdosing.
-Doing whippets and drinking also puts you at risk for having an accident, passing out, choking on vomit, and dying.
+Doing whippets and drinking also puts you at risk of having an accident, passing out, choking on vomit, and dying.

-Find the Right Treatment Plan at We Level Up NJ
+Find The Right Treatment Plan At We Level Up NJ

 The key to nitrous oxide addiction treatment is it should be individualized to fit the unique needs of each person in treatment.
 There is no one-size-fits-all approach that works for everyone in recovery.
 A high-quality program will understand this and tailor treatment programs accordingly.